RSE-Sheffield/pando-python/episodes/optimisation-numpy.md

 print(f"array_resize: {timeit(array_resize, number=repeats):.2f}ms")
 ```

-Resizing a NumPy array is 5.2x slower than a list, probably 10x slower than list comprehension.
+For Python lists, we’ve seen earlier that list comprehensions are more efficient, so we prefer to avoid using a large number of `append` operations if possible.
+Similarly, we should try to avoid resizing NumPy arrays, where the overhead is even higher (5.2x slower than a list, probably 10x slower than list comprehension).

 ```output
 list_append: 3.50ms